 It's estimated that a third of beneficiaries with Medicare can get Extra Help with Medicare costs – but the government may not know if you're one of them!
 For that reason, it's a good idea to apply for Extra Help, even if you're not sure you qualify.
-With a quick visit to the Social Security Administration Website, you can find out if you're eligible for Medicare assistance and even apply online.
+With a quick visit to the Social Security Administration website, you can determine your eligibility and apply online.

 Or you can apply for Extra Help online: